cs0320-f25/typescript-csv-lsidwell/README.md

             - Both - Header Row Support : Functionallity

-                - As a User of the application, I am able to seperate the header row form the csv parse object, so I can have a cleaner, more structured parse, which makes the data more easily readable
+                - As a User of the application, I am able to seperate the header row form the csv parse object, and implement it into the schema object, so I can have a cleaner, more structured parse, which makes the data more easily readable

         - Edge Cases:
             - Me : Handiling Whitespaces: Extensibility